microsoft/tsiclient/docs/UX.md

 ### TsqExpression

-TsqExpressions are used to represent API queries against a Time Series Insights PAYG SKU.
-They include a method for transforming the object to query the API called ``toTsq()``, when transformed after an API call they become a data group as described in [Chart Data Shape](#chart-data-shape), and they can be used as [Chart Data Options](#chart-data-options).
-An example of TsqExpressions in use can be found [here](https://tsiclientsample.azurewebsites.net/withplatform/PAYG.html).
-They are used as follows...
+**TsqExpressions** are used to represent queries made against **PAYG SKU** environments.

+**TsqExpressions** include the `toTsq()` method for transforming supplied query objects into a format suitable to query the APIs.
+Objects so-transformed after an API call become a data group as described in [Chart Data Shape](#chart-data-shape) and  can be used as [Chart Data Options](#chart-data-options).

+***Note**: hosted TsqExpressions examples are provided at [https://tsiclientsample.azurewebsites.net/noauth/multipleseriestypes.html](https://tsiclientsample.azurewebsites.net/noauth/multipleseriestypes.html)*.

 ```JavaScript
 var tsqExpression = new tsiClient.ux.TsqExpression(